omar55221/dev_ws/nav_commands.md

 # Navigation Command Documentation

 This document provides a list of commands to run the navigation stack.
-Each command should be executed in a separate terminal after sourcing the `install/setup.bash` file in the `/dev_ws` directory.
+Each command should be executed in a separate terminal after sourcing the `source install/setup.bash` file in the `/dev_ws` directory.

 ## Terminal 1